hlydecker/GANDalf/README.md

 # GANDalf: One Shot Face Tolkeinization now with Diffusers!

-Version 2.0 of GANdalf, switching to stable diffusion as the back end for image generation.
+Version 2.0 - switching to stable diffusion as the back end for image generation.

 Features:
 - Much better beard and hair generation.